strangeproblem/strangeproblem.github.io/thoughts.md

 ## Expected goodness

 Suppose that you know your personal values very well.
 Does this mean it's easy to weigh conflicting goals in order to make decisions?
-No, because at the time you're making the decision, you're not exactly sure how things are going to turn out.
+No, because at the time you're making the decision, you're not exactly sure how things are going to turn out

 Consider an example scenario where Nancy is a legislator deciding whether to impose a tariff on shoes.
 Nancy listens to arguments from both sides: If the tariff is imposed, it will hurt consumers by raising prices, but it will help the country's shoe industry.
 If the tariff is not imposed, the country's shoe industry will suffer, but consumers will have cheaper prices.
 Nancy weighs the situation and personal values and is prepared to make a decision.